PepScribe

 Because sermorelin works through the intact pituitary, somatostatin feedback limits how much GH can be released.
 This is a key pharmacological difference from recombinant hGH, which delivers supraphysiologic GH doses directly and can more easily produce adverse effects like fluid retention and insulin resistance at high doses.

-Honest assessment: the published research base for sermorelin is smaller than for semaglutide or tirzepatide, and most high-quality data comes from the 1980s and 1990s when Geref was the active brand.
+The published research base for sermorelin is smaller than for semaglutide or tirzepatide, and most high-quality data comes from the 1980s and 1990s when Geref was the active brand.
 Evidence for adult off-label use is mostly observational.

 Pediatric growth hormone deficiency (historical)